gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX/README.md

 ### Ex Classes

 Some Gapotchenko.FX polyfill functionality cannot be packed into existing .NET structures because they don't provide enough extensibility points.
-In that case, Gapotchenko.FX provides so called "Ex" classes, where "Ex" is an abbreviation for "Extension".
+In that case, Gapotchenko.FX provides so called "Ex" classes, where "Ex" is an abbreviation of "Extension".
 For example:
  - `HashCodeEx`
  - `LazyInitializerEx`